eclipse-sumo/sumo/docs/web/docs/Networks/Import/VISUM.md

 [VISUM](http://www.ptvag.com/traffic/software/visum/) does not work with the lane numbers of streets, instead, the streets' capacities are used.
-This means that under circumstances the informationabout the edges' lane numbers are missing.
+This means that under circumstances the information about the edges' lane numbers are missing.
 Still, one can try to obtain the lane number from the given edges' capacities.
 An approximation is: